-Let's get the bad news out of the way first: We're not going to show you how to watch Science Channel free, because there's no way to do that.
-You need a pay- V service to watch Science Channel, and – for now, at least – there's just no legal way around that fact.
+Let's get the bad news out of the way first: We're not going to show you how to watch Science Channel free (at least not beyond the length of a free trial), because there's no way to do that.
+You need a pay- TV service to watch Science Channel, and – for now, at least – there's just no legal way around that fact.

 But here's the good news: We can show you how to watch Science Channel without cable.
 We're going to introduce you to some services that make Science Channel livestreams available for a whole lot less cash than the cable and satellite companies charge.
 They're called “skinny bundles.”